lucasmichels/exp_focus-timer/README.md

 # Focus Timer

-This project is made for people to calculate their BMI.
+This project is a pomodoro-style timer for 25 minutes loops of focus work.
+You also have the option to play a sound during the timer.
 ## Practicing:

 - Document querySelector